 Barbara was first prize winner in the National Flute Association Orchestral Audition Competition, has been a top prize winner in the New York Flute Club Young Artist Competition, and was awarded a fellowship to Tanglewood Music Center, where she had the honor of playing principal flute under Leonard Bernstein.

 More information about Barbara is available at www.BarbaraHopkins.com.

-I have 25 years of teaching experience at all levels, including Hartt Community Division, University of Connecticut, Stony Brook University, and Marywood University.
+I have 30 years of teaching experience at all levels, including Hartt Community Division, University of Hartford, Sacred Heart University, University of Connecticut, Stony Brook University, and Marywood University.
 My teaching emphasizes developing solid musicianship, technique, and problem solving skills in a positive and supportive atmosphere.
 My students have won competitions sponsored by the Music Teachers National Association, National Flute Association, Greater Boston Flute Association, the University of Connecticut, and the Connecticut Music Educators Association; many are successfully teaching in the public schools.
+I will help you achieve your goals, too.
 I work with students of all ages and levels, and am available for everything from regular lessons to being an "extra pair of ears" before an audition; I teach flute, piccolo, and Baroque flute.

 Teaching Goals: In my years of teaching, I have developed goals that help my students become the best musicians they can be and achieve their personal goals.
 Please let me know what you would like to achieve so we can work together.
 I have achieved my mission when you: